-Be it enacted by the Senate and House of Representatives in Congress assembled:
+Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:

-Section 1.
-Effect of Church Decree. - Whenever a marriage, duly and legally solemnized by a priest, minister, rabbi or presiding elder of any church or religious sect in the Philippines is subsequently annulled, dissolved or declared a nullity in a final judgment or decree in accordance with the canons or precepts of the church or religious sect, the said annulment, dissolution or declaration of nullity shall have the same effect as a decree of annulment, dissolution or declaration of nullity issued by a competent court.

-Sec.
-2. Status of Children. - The status of children of marriages subject of the church annulment decree shall be determined in accordance with the provisions of Executive Order No. 209, otherwise known as the "Family Code of the Philippines".
+- Section 1.
+Short Title.
+This Act shall be known as the "Church Annulment" 1 2 Recognition Act." - Sec.
+2. Effect of Church Decree.
+Whenever a marriage, duly and legally solemnized by a priest, minister, rabbi or presiding elder of any church or religious sect in the Philippines is subsequently annulled, dissolved or declared a nullity in a final judgment or decree in accordance with the canons or precepts of the church or religious sect, the said annulment, dissolution or declaration of nullity shall have the same effect as a decree of annulment, dissolution or declaration of nullity issued by a competent court. - Sec.
+3. Status of Children.
+The status of children of marriages subject of the church annulment decree shall be determined in accordance with the provisions of Executive Order No. 209, otherwise known as the "Family Code of the Philippines".
 In case the ground for the church annulment decree is not similar to any of the grounds provided in the Family Code of the Philippines, their common children born or conceived before the issuance of the church annulment decree shall be agreed upon by the spouses, and embodied in a public document.
+In case no agreement is met, the provisions of the Family Code of the Philippines shall be in force. - Sec.
+4. Property Relations, Custody and Support of Children, and Legitimes. -18 The liquidation, partition and distribution of the properties of the spouses, the custody 19 and support of the common children, and the delivery of their presumptive legitimes shall be agreed upon by the spouses, and embodied in a public document.
 In case no agreement is met, the provisions of the Family Code of the Philippines shall be in force.

 Sec.
-3. Property Relations, Custody and Support of Children, and Legitimes. - The liquidation, partition and distribution of the properties of the spouses, the custody and support of the common children, and the delivery of their presumptive legitimes shall be agreed upon by the spouses, and embodied in a public document.

-In case no agreement is met, the provisions of the Family Code of the Philippines shall be in force.
+5. Recording in Civil Registry. - The church annulment decree shall be recorded in the appropriate civil registries together with the agreement of the spouses required in the preceding section within thirty (30) days from the issuance of the church annulment decree, subject to the conditions that may be imposed by the church or religious sect.

 Sec.
-4. Recording in Civil Registry. - The church annulment decree shall be recorded in the appropriate civil registries together with the agreement of the spouses required in the preceding section within thirty (30) days from the issuance of the church annulment decree, subject to the conditions that may be imposed by the church or religious sect.

-Sec.
-5. Subsequent Marriage. - Without prejudice to the conditions set forth by the church or religious sect, either of the former spouses may marry again after complying with the requirements of the preceding paragraph and Article 52 of the Family Code of the Philippines; otherwise, the subsequent marriage shall be null and void.
+6. Subsequent Marriage. - Without prejudice to the conditions set forth by the church or religious sect, either of the former spouses may marry again after complying with the requirements of the preceding paragraph and Article 52 of the Family Code of the Philippines; otherwise, the subsequent marriage shall be null and void.